Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Linear Algebra I.md

 a_{m1} & \cdots & a_{mn} & b_m

-\end{pmatrix}.$$
+\end{pmatrix}$$

 ## Row Operations

-There are 3 allowed row operations that allows us to simplify systems without changing the solution set:
+There are 3 allowed row operations that allows us to simplify systems without changing the solution set.
+I.e. matrices are are row equivalent

+- Row operation are invertible, i.e. their inverses are also row operations

 ### Row Scaling
 $$ R_{i} \rightarrow \lambda R_{i}$$